jonsherrard/feelo/README.md

 # Feelo

-A bot that sends encouraging gifs to people in need cheering up
+A bot that sends encouraging gifs to people in need of cheering up.